 When To Introduce Turnips For Babies?

-Once your baby turns 6 months old you can begin offering pureed or mashed veggies and fruits into your baby’s diet.
-Turnips can be introduced to your baby from 9 months onwards.
-As this root vegetable is packed with nutrients it helps in the healthy development of your baby.
+Once your baby is 6 months old, you can start introducing pureed or mashed roots, leafy greens, and other vegetables into their diet.
+Turnips can be offered to your baby starting at 9 months.
+This root vegetable is high in nutrients and contributes to your baby’s healthy development (3).

 1. Aid in Bowel Regulation

-Turnips are high in fiber content due to which they play a key role in regulating bowel movement.
-Babies who have just started solids have higher chances of developing constipation.
-Foods like turnips help reduce this constipation and regulate bowel movement in babies.
+Turnips are high in fiber content which plays a key role in regulating bowel movement.
+Babies who have just started solids have a higher chance of developing constipation.
+Foods like turnips help reduce constipation and regulate bowel movement in babies.

 2. Boost Immunity

 The vitamin C present in turnips will help to build the baby’s immune system and also to absorb iron from the food.
-Babies have an immature immune system and are at higher chances of falling ill.
+Babies have an immature immune system and have a higher chance of falling ill.
 Feeding them with vegetables such as turnips helps boost their immunity and keep them healthy.

 3. Aid in Brain Development